carlst99/DbgCensus/docs/docs/rest/index.md

 :::

 :::info
-`DbgCensus.Rest` configures two [Polly](https://github.com/App-vNext/Polly) policies by default.
-These are:
+`DbgCensus.Rest` configures a wait-and-retry [Polly](https://github.com/App-vNext/Polly) policies by default.

-- Wait and Retry: Performs a jittered exponential backoff up to four (by default) times when a query fails.
+This will perform a jittered exponential backoff up to four (by default) times when a query fails.
-- Circuit Breaker: Throws an exception on any queries made in a 15sec window, after having five (by default) queries fail consecutively.

 See [Advanced Configuration](advanced.md) for more information.
 :::